Anne-Marie Duff: Screen work

 In 2016, Duff was cast in an BBC animated miniseries of Watership Down, alongside her former husband James McAvoy.
 It premiered in December 2018; Duff appeared as Hyzenthlay.
 In 2019, Duff once again appeared with McAvoy in the BBC One and HBO adaption of Philip Pullman's His Dark Materials.

 In 2020, Duff portrayed Erin Wiley, the estranged heroin addict mother of established character Maeve in the second season of the Netflix original series Sex Education.
 She later returned to the role for the third season.
 In June 2020, Duff appeared in a main role as Tracy Daszkiewicz in three-part drama The Salisbury Poisonings.
 The series portrays the 2018 Novichok poisoning crisis in Salisbury, England, and the subsequent Amesbury poisonings.

 Duff narrated the BBC Two documentary Hospital in 2017.

+In 2022, Duff portrayed Grace Williams in the Irish black comedy series Bad Sisters.
+She won Best Supporting Actress for this role at the 2023 British Academy Television Awards and the 19th Irish Film & Television Awards.

 Stage work

 An accomplished theatre actor, she has worked extensively with the Royal National Theatre, including its 1996 production of Helen Edmundson's adaptation of Leo Tolstoy's War and Peace, and also in London's West End (Vassa, Collected Stories).
 Credits at the National Theatre include Collected Stories, King Lear and the title character in Marianne Elliott's production of George Bernard Shaw's Saint Joan to great acclaim.
 In 2011 she played Alma Rattenbury in Terence Rattigan's final play Cause Célèbre at The Old Vic, directed by Thea Sharrock.
+In 2026, she is to star in Helen Edmundson's new play, Some Woman at the National Theatre.

 Duff was nominated for a Laurence Olivier Award in 2000.